prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-admob.md

 #### Step 1: Create GADRequest

-This step is totally the same as for pure [AdMob integration](https://developers.google.com/admob/ios/rewarded).
+This step is totally the same as for original [AdMob integration](https://developers.google.com/admob/ios/rewarded).
 You don't have to make any modifications here.

 #### Step 2: Create MediationRewardedAdUnit